oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/complex_mult/README.md

 This sample uses buffers to manage memory.
 For more information regarding different memory management options, refer to the vector_add sample.

-Complex multiplication includes both C++ and DPC++ implementations.
+Complex multiplication includes both C++ and SYCL* implementations.

 This program shows how to create a custom device selector and to target GPU or CPU of a specific vendor.
 The program also shows how to pass in a